Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Introduction

 Improving the position resolution in such segmented trackers generally requires a finer segmentation pitch.
 For large-area detectors, however, reducing the pitch increases the number of readout channels and consequently the cost and system complexity.
 This motivates the development of tracker concepts that achieve a position resolution well below the readout pitch so that the number of channels need not be increased as the detector area increases, thereby enabling scalable and cost-effective large-area instrumentation.

+A possible way to overcome the position-resolution limit imposed by segmentation is to reconstruct the hit position from the distribution of signals over multiple readout channels.
+This concept has already been used in other types of detectors, such as silicon microstrip detectors~\cite{microstrip}.
+In plastic scintillator detectors with WLS fiber readout, a recent study demonstrated two-dimensional position reconstruction using a fiber-structured scintillator plate with embedded WLS fibers arranged in two perpendicular directions~\cite{Brignoli2025}.
+That study reported a position resolution of 5--6~mm for a WLS fiber pitch of 15~mm.
+However, the reported position resolution was limited by the broad light yield distribution and by position-dependent variations in the detector response.
+This suggests that localizing scintillation light near the particle crossing point could mitigate these limitations and improve the position resolution.

-In this paper, we propose a new scintillator-based tracker, FROST (Fiber-Readout mOnolithic and Scatterer\hyp embedded scintillator Tracker), based on a concept fundamentally different from conventional segmented bar/strip trackers. \allowbreak FROST consists of a monolithic plastic scintillator plate with embedded scatterers and WLS fibers embedded in grooves on the scintillator surfaces.
-The scatterers suppress the lateral spread of scintillation light, localizing the light near the particle crossing point and enabling a position resolution well below the readout pitch.
+In this paper, we propose a new scintillator-based tracker, FROST (Fiber-Readout mOnolithic and Scatterer\hyp embedded scintillator Tracker), which consists of a monolithic plastic scintillator plate with embedded scatterers and WLS fibers embedded in grooves on the scintillator surfaces.
 Scintillation light is collected by the fibers, and the particle crossing position is reconstructed from the channel-to-channel light yield distribution.
+The scatterers are intentionally introduced to suppress the lateral spread of scintillation light and confine it near the particle crossing point, thereby enabling a position resolution well below the readout pitch.
 Because the sensitive volume is monolithic and fully active, FROST can maintain near-100\% detection efficiency in principle.

-A similar concept, namely reconstructing the hit position from the distribution of signals over readout channels, has already been used in other types of detectors, such as silicon microstrip detectors~\cite{microstrip}.
-In plastic scintillator trackers with WLS fiber readout, however, this approach has rarely been realized, because it requires both sufficiently localized scintillation light and sufficient detected light yield to obtain a position resolution well below the readout pitch.
-In addition, nearby multiple-particle hits can lead to overlapping signal distributions and degrade the position resolution.
+Since the position reconstruction uses the channel-to-channel light yield distribution, nearby multiple-particle hits can lead to overlapping signal distributions and degrade the position resolution.
 In this paper, we focus on the single-particle case, with applications such as low-energy neutrino experiments in mind, where the probability of multiple nearby hits is low.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:design} describes the detector design and concept.
 The Geant4-based optical simulation is presented in Sec.~\ref{sec:simulation}.
 Section~\ref{sec:posrec} describes the position reconstruction method and presents simulation studies of the expected performance.
 Section~\ref{sec:beamtest} reports a positron beam test performed with prototype detectors at the Research Center for Accelerator and Radioisotope Science (RARiS), Tohoku University and presents the resulting performance evaluation.
 Finally, Sec.~\ref{sec:conclusion} concludes the paper.